JvanKatwijk/qt-dab/README.md

 ======================================================================

 RTLSDR devices are - because of their price - rather popular.
-In Qt-DAB  different versions for the support library are provided, It turns out that for support of the V4 version of the sticks a new version of the library (".dll") is required.
+It turns out that for support of the V4 version of the sticks a new version of the library (".dll") is required.
 Unfortunately, using that library for "older" models (i.e. V3) models of the stick seems the device to make rather "deaf".

-Two precompiled versions are available, one with support for the V3 and one with support for the V4 version of the stick.
+Two precompiled Windows installers are available, one with support for the V3 and one with support for the V4 version of the stick.

 Scan control